• Skip to primary navigation

 Why does my lemon cake not taste like lemon?

-Many lemon cake recipes only call for lemon juice but I think adding lemon zest can really enhance the flavour.
+Many lemon cake recipes only call for lemon juice but I think adding lemon zest can really enhance the flavor.
 Don't forget this option as it's a game changer!

-I recommend that you store this lemon cake inside an airtight container at room temperature for up to three days or in the fridge for up to 4 days instead (also in an airtight container).
-Do not freeze.
+I recommend that you store this lemon cake inside an airtight container at room temperature for up to three days or in the fridge for up to 4 days (also inside an airtight container).

 Eggless Lemon Cake Loaf